gpaOliveira/SuperDiffer/docs/DOCS.md

 Add center descriptor and make sure all went fine

+> [**UNIT_TESTS**] left remove wont affect others method

+Add left descriptor and make sure it can be removed just fine, without affecting any other records

+> [**UNIT_TESTS**] left removal wont affect other ids method

+Add left descriptor to ID 1 and ID 2 and make sure ID 2 can be removed without affecting any other records

 > [**UNIT_TESTS**] left add not ok method

 Add left descriptor twice and make sure the second one doesn't work

+> [**UNIT_TESTS**] left add after removal method

+Add left descriptor, delete it and make sure it can be added again just fine

 > [**UNIT_TESTS**] right add not ok method